simon04/gnome-shell-extension-weather/README.md

     gsettings set org.gnome.shell.extensions.weather show-sunrise-sunset true
     gsettings set org.gnome.shell.extensions.weather show-sunrise-sunset false

+#### Show latest update time (optional, false by default)

+If desired, you can display the latest weather data update time.
+Note that here we are referring to the last time Yahoo!
+Weather updated the weather information, not to the last time the extension fetched it.

+    gsettings set org.gnome.shell.extensions.weather display-last-build-time false
+    gsettings set org.gnome.shell.extensions.weather display-last-build-time true

 #### Use symbolic icons (optional, false by default)

 If desired, you can enable the usage of symbolic icons to display the weather condition (instead of full-colored icons).